DonXavis/chatGPT-sprint-1023/capstone_project/OpenAI AudioInsightAPI Documentation.md

 1. Getting Started
 Obtaining API Key

-To use the OpenAI API, you need to obtain an API key from the OpenAI website.
+To use the OpenAI Audio Analysis API, you need to obtain an API key from the OpenAI website.
 Sign up for access, and you'll receive an API key.
 Installing Required Packages

 Before getting started, make sure to install the required Python packages using the following command: